MichaelDuPlessis/dmalloc/dissertation/chapters/memory_allocators.typ

 === Buddy Memory Allocator

 The buddy memory allocator is looks to improve on the memory fragmentation issues that allocators using free lists are susceptible to.
 It works by recursively splitting memory a larger block of memory to fit the requested amount of memory.
-A block of memory in a power of two and a free list is initialized similar to what is done with a pool allocator.
+A block of memory in a power of two and a free list is initialised similar to what is done with a pool allocator.
 The free list contains one element which points to the whole block of memory.
 When a piece of memory is requested the free list is searched for a block of memory that will fit the requested amount than if the memory to be allocated is at least half the size of the block it is being allocated in the block is than split into two equal halves.
 This is done recursively until the block cannot be split in half anymore.
 All blocks of memory created this way are added to the free list (besides the block that the new allocation is going to be used for) @von1975simple @ginger @knowlton1965fast.

 #figure(
   caption: [How a free list looks after deallocation.],